-(f) Property, plant and equipment
+(f) Plant and property development

-Each class of property, plant and equipment is carried at cost or fair value less, where applicable, any accumulated depreciation and impairment.
+Each class of plant and equipment is carried at cost or fair value less, where applicable, any accumulated depreciation and impairment.

 Property developments

 Property developments comprise costs incurred whilst working towards the construction and operation of production facilities.
 Costs include consultants', surveyors and builders fee.
 Manufacturing has not commenced at either location and no depreciation has been provided.
 Depreciation will be provided when the respective development is finished and ready for use.